sgtsmall/VK2BV_Direwolf/README.md

 The bit I have added is a set of scripts to go through some of the troubleshooting and configuring startup.

-Most (98%) of this information is taken from the direwolf configuration documents.
-One of the steps you perform in the install notes below is downloading the direwolf package to the Pi, this contains all the code and documents.
+Most, (98%), of this information is taken from the direwolf configuration documents.
+One of the steps you perform in the install notes below is downloading the direwolf package to the Pi, this contains all the basic direwolf code and documents.
   > Although this process downloads everything to the Raspberry pi, you should probably download the direwolf package to your pc as well for easy access to the doc folder that has lots of information.
 Go to the github site and download the project as a zip file, from there you can get to the documents located in the doc directory.